Permits and notifications - Emergency work

 Employees’ working hours can be extended in order to perform emergency work without their consent.
 Children under the age of 15 cannot be ordered to perform emergency work, and children aged 15 and over can only be used if no employees aged 18 and over are available.

 Employees can never be ordered to work extended hours for longer than is necessary.
+Only work that is necessary to prevent any adverse consequences of the unexpected event can be performed as emergency work.
+Any further actions that may be necessary must be carried out during regular working hours.
 Work performed during regular working hours never counts as emergency work even if it satisfies the legal definition.
-Only work performed after the employees’ regular working hours counts as emergency work.
+Only work performed after employees’ regular working hours counts as emergency work.

-Emergency work is not included in employees’ overtime hours, and even employees who have already exhausted their overtime quota can be ordered to perform emergency work.
-However, normal overtime rates must be paid for emergency work, and the regular Sunday increment must be paid for any emergency work performed on Sundays.
+Normal overtime rates must be paid for emergency work, and the regular Sunday work bonus must be paid for any emergency work performed on a Sunday.

 Many of the normal restrictions, such as those relating to night work, shift work, rest periods and Sunday work, do not apply to emergency work.
 In theory, there is no ceiling for employees’ working hours in the context of emergency work.
 However, it is never practical or, from the perspective of occupational safety and health, even possible to expect employees to work continuously over a long period of time without breaks, even if they are performing emergency work.

-The Finnish Working Hours Act obligates employers who need their staff to perform emergency work to immediately notify their local occupational safety and health authority of the reason for the emergency work, its scope and estimated duration in writing.
+The Working Hours Act obligates employers who need their staff to perform emergency work to promptly notify their local occupational safety and health authority of the reason for the emergency work, its scope and estimated duration in writing.

 The notice must also include an opinion by the employees’ shop steward or elected representative or, if the workplace has neither, the occupational safety and health representative.
 The opinion is designed to help occupational safety and health authorities to decide whether the notice requires them to take action.

-The form must be submitted to the Division of Occupational Safety and Health of the employer’s Regional State Administrative Agency.
+The form must be submitted to the Division of Occupational Safety and Health of the Regional State Administrative Agency in whose jurisdiction the emergency work will or has been performed.
 See here for contact information.

 Processing of emergency work notices and subsequent actions

-If the occupational safety and health authority has no objections to the notice and the information contained therein, no further action need be taken.
+If the occupational safety and health authority has no objections to the notice and the information contained in the notice, no further action need be taken.

-In ambiguous cases and where there is no legal precedent, the occupational safety and health authority can first request an opinion from the Labour Council.
+In ambiguous cases, the occupational safety and health authority can first request an opinion from the Labour Council.